DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Abstract

 \section{Abstract}

 Effective de-escalation is critical for law enforcement safety and community trust, yet traditional training methods lack scalability and realism.
 While Large Language Models (LLMs) enable dynamic, open-ended simulations, their substantial computational footprint renders them impractical for deployment on the lightweight, portable hardware required for immersive field training.
 Small Language Models (SLMs) offer a viable real-time alternative but suffer from a critical scarcity of high-quality, domain-specific training data.
-To bridge this gap, we present \toolnospace, a novel benchmark dataset curated from a multi-stage pipeline of ``in-the-wild'' police-civilian interactions extracted from open-source video repositories.
-Starting with 5,000 raw inputs, we employed a rigorous hybrid filtering process—combining human-in-the-loop verification with ``LLM-as-a-Judge'' evaluation—to distill 1,500 high-fidelity scenarios.
+To bridge this gap, we present \toolnospace, a novel benchmark dataset curated from a multi-stage pipeline of ``in-the-wild'' police-civilian interactions extracted from publicly available video repositories.
+Starting with 5,000 raw inputs, we employed a rigorous hybrid filtering process combining human-in-the-loop verification with ``LLM-as-a-Judge'' evaluation to distill 1,500 high-fidelity scenarios.
 The resulting corpus comprises 285,887 dialogue turns, totaling approximately 4.7 million tokens.
-Extensive experiments demonstrate that SLMs fine-tuned on this data significantly outperform their base counterparts across ROUGE-L, BLEU-4, METEOR, and BERTScore metrics.
-Notably, our fine-tuned Qwen 2.5 (3B-Instruct) surpasses the general-purpose Gemini 2.5 Flash model, demonstrating that domain-optimized SLMs can achieve superior performance with a fraction of the computational cost.
+Extensive experiments demonstrate that SLMs fine-tuned on this data significantly outperform their base counterparts across ROUGE-L, BLEU-4, METEOR, BERTScore, Realism Score, and human evaluation metrics.
+Notably, our fine-tuned Qwen~2.5 (3B-Instruct) surpasses the general-purpose Gemini~2.5 Flash model when evaluated under equivalent conditions, demonstrating that domain-optimized SLMs can achieve superior performance with a fraction of the computational cost.
 This work establishes the foundational infrastructure for accessible, low-latency, and privacy-preserving officer training systems at the edge.
+We publicly release our \href{https://github.com/Hasebul/DeEscalWild-Benchmark-Framework}{code} and \href{https://doi.org/10.7910/DVN/CWMCZI}{dataset}.